SeamlessDistribution/SeamlessDistribution.github.io/merchant/payment/index.md

-## SEQR Payment in Python
+## Create a bill and publish it to the app

-Create a bill and publish it to the app.
 You will need PIL and qrpython library (pip install qrcode PIL suds)

 {% highlight python %}
 # create an invoice